What is I Have Seen

 I faced the pain at Agincourt,

-when stronger men they all but flew.
+when stronger men they all but flew. - I've seen an empire built and lost,

 while most men sat and wondered why.